r3lativo/ground_sketching/README.md

 ## Configuration 🔧

-  * `config/server_config.yaml`: Defines model IDs/paths, hostnames, and ports for the image generation and prompt enhancer servers.
-Adjust GPU memory utilization for vLLM here if needed.
+  * `config/server_config.yaml`: Defines model IDs/paths, hostnames, and ports for all services.
+Adjust GPU memory utilization for vLLM here.
+This file is read by `start.sh`, `vllm_gateway.py`, and `serve_diff.py`.
   * `config/polish.jinja2`: Contains the system prompt used for *text-only* prompt beautification (if used).
   * `config/polish_edit.jinja2`: Contains the system prompt used for instructing the VL model on how to rewrite *image editing* prompts.